-The development, use, and management of informed consent must be improved and with FDA and OHRP finalizing their guidance on electronic informed consent (eIC) in December of 2016, this is now more evident than ever.
-The paper process alone does not support the complexities of the concepts included in consents – from human rights to scientific procedures and study design.
-Additionally, the development and management of informed consents with paper and manual approaches do not support effective presentation of information, compliance with informed consent regulations for multiple stakeholders, oversight by the investigator, IRB/IEC and sponsor, continuous information flow to participants for better retention and compliance, plus many more gaps.
-Adoption of a system approach can improve the many issues with the current paper process.
+In December 2016, the US Food and Drug Administration (FDA) and Office for Human Research Protections (OHRP) finalized their guidance on electronic Informed Consent (eIC) in an effort to improve the patient experience and overall protections for human subjects.
+Since the paper process alone does not support the complexities of the concepts included in consents – from human rights to scientific procedures and study design – change was necessary.
+If followed correctly, the new final guidance will improve development and management of informed consents with effective presentation of information, compliance with informed consent regulations for multiple stakeholders, oversight by the investigator, plus many more areas.

-Join us for this vendor-neutral session to learn how electronic consent processes and systems can decrease – or even eliminate – the likelihood of quality gaps seen in the paper approach.
+Join us for this session which will outline how the new guidance and electronic systems can decrease – or even eliminate – the likelihood of quality gaps seen in the paper approach.
 Register for this presentation and you will:

 This session is geared toward personnel from sites, sponsors/CROs, and ethics committees.
 It will also be of keen interest to anyone involved in the consent process, from trial personnel to legal staff.